 The Journal of Holocaust Research is a peer-reviewed bilingual (English and Hebrew) scholarly journal devoted to the interdisciplinary study of the Holocaust, its origins, and the aftermath.
 JHR is published three times a year through the cooperation of the Weiss-Livnat International Center for Holocaust Research and Education at the University of Haifa, the Ghetto Fighters’ House Museum, and Routledge, part of the Taylor & Francis Group.

 The Journal of Holocaust Research aims to promote research and the study of the various aspects of the Holocaust and antisemitism and to create a platform through which our readers may access the most recent, innovative work being conducted in various disciplines and in different countries.
-Intended for a diverse academic audience, Dapim publishes a wealth of articles, research forums, and special-issue publications that connect scholars from around the world in a meaningful discourse about the Holocaust.
+Intended for a diverse academic audience, JHR publishes a wealth of articles, research forums, and special-issue publications that connect scholars from around the world in meaningful discourse about the Holocaust.

 Our journal is published 4 times per year; January, April, July, and October.